Alaska’s Matanuska Glacier is public, but most visitors can reach it only via private land

 Each Glacier Park client is issued a bright orange helmet and a pair of microspikes, a set of metal teeth that slip over the bottom of shoes for stability on the ice.
 Guides from the park lead groups of as many as 25 people through the glacial silt and mud at the glacier’s toe, over the rocky moraine and onto the white ice.

-Glacier Park charges most local users $35 per person and non-Alaskans $100 per person, and guide tips are expected.
+Glacier Park charges most local users $35 per person and non-Alaskan users $100 per person, and guide tips are expected.
 Other companies offer a variety of smaller and longer tours and ice climbing or glacier camping adventures.
 Users who visit by road through one of those pay tour prices set by those businesses, plus an access fee to Stevenson.
 The park is open daily from 10 a.m. to 5 p.m., depending on the season and holidays.

 The tours are a steady business, and despite coronavirus concerns and restrictions, more visitors flocked to the glacier in 2020 and 2021 than ever before.
 Stevenson said he has had about 40,000 visits this year, with about 30,000 of those Alaska residents and the rest out-of-state tourists.
 Several other nearby glacier tour companies, including Nova, also reported their busiest years ever but did not provide specific numbers.